documentationfor yFiles for HTML 3.0.0.1

 Both node and edge creators allow for defining one or multiple labels that depend on the node or edge data items.
 Label creation is explained in more detail below.

 Both the sources and the creators have a generic type that is bound to the data item type.
 The data items are passed to the various provider functions.
-The following tables give an overview over the available properties:
+The following tables give an overview of the available properties:

 Common properties